Windows 10 is never finished, with Microsoft adding a bevvy of new features to the OS twice a year.

 Microsoft is promising Sets support in a wide variety of apps, with indication that the feature will arrive for the Redstone 5 update in Fall of this year.

-How can I get the Windows 10 Spring Creators Update early?
+How can I get the Windows 10 April 2018 Update early?

-While the Windows 10 Spring Creators Update is expected to begin rolling out next week, it could take months for Microsoft to upgrade your PC.
+The Windows 10 April 2018 Update will be available to download from Monday 30 April and begin rolling out via Windows Update from 8 May, although it could take months for Microsoft to upgrade your PC.

 If you want to try it out now, you can upgrade now by following our step-by-step guide.

-How can I delay upgrading to the Windows 10 Spring Creators Update?
+How can I delay upgrading to the Windows 10 April 2018 Update?

 Conversely you may be indifferent to the new features on offer or want to sit the upgrade out until any bugs have been ironed out.